ska-telescope/developer.skatelescope.org/src/getting-started/getting-started.rst

 In this page, we talk about your Scrum Master doing various things -- if your onboarding isn't led by a Scrum Master, then this should be done by whoever is leading your onboarding.

 We welcome feedback on this page - please tell us what worked and what didn't!
-You can leave comments in the `#proj-onboarding <https://skao.slack.com/archives/C016VGRJWVC>`_ slack channel, or you can contribute changes to the `developer.skatelescope <https://gitlab.com/ska-telescope/developer.skao.int>`_ GitLab project, or you can mail the Solution Engineer or Release Train Engineers with feedback.
+You can leave comments in the `#proj-onboarding <https://skao.slack.com/archives/C016VGRJWVC>`_ slack channel, or you can contribute changes to the `developer.skao.int <https://gitlab.com/ska-telescope/developer.skao.int>`_ GitLab project, or you can mail the Solution Engineer or Release Train Engineers with feedback.

 First Day
 #########